Gazoooo/vocabTrainer/README.md

 </details>

 ## 🌟 Highlights <a id="highlights"></a>
-- supports english, french and latin
+- supports english, french, latin and ancient greek
 - freely add your own vocabs by editing the database

 ## ▶️ Usage <a id="usage"></a>
 > a detailed guide with all functionality in german is in the `Anleitung.txt`

 ![Screenshot](demo.png)

-1. Choose your desired database
+1. Choose your desired language to learn
-2. Config test with lection, nummer of words and part of speech
-3. Hit "Konfiguration bestätigen"
-4. You can add more lections as you want (up to 15)
-5. A new `.txt` and `.docx` containing your new test will be created in a (maybe newly created) directory `Output`
+2. You can either:
+   1. show next vocab
+   2. show previous vocab
+   3. remember current vocab
+   4. revise remembered vocabs
+   5. reset
+   6. see the whole lsit of vocabs

 ## 🛠️ Setup <a id="setup"></a>
 This little guide will guide you to setup this programm on your local machine.